kathesch/JuliaTutorial.jl/docs/src/index.md

 In contrast, `plot([1,2,4,2,5])` uses a slightly different method where it generates (x,y) coordinates based off of the index of the value in the array and the actual value of the array respectively.

- It is worth pointing out here that unlike python and many other programming languages, Julia has 1-based arrays meaning the first index is `1` not `0` which is why you see it plotted as 1 to 5 on the x-axis.
+ It is worth pointing out here that unlike python and many other programming languages, Julia has 1-based arrays meaning the first index is `1` not `0` which is why you see the array plotted as 1 to 5 on the x-axis.

 !!! note "Multiple dispatch and polymorphism"